junzis/pyModeS/README.rst

 Source code
 -----------
-Checkout and contribute to this open source project at: https://github.com/junzis/pyModeS
+Checkout and contribute to this open-source project at: https://github.com/junzis/pyModeS

 API documentation at: